SOUMEE2000/SOUMEE2000/README.md

 * **Pre-Final Year CSE Student**
 * **Eager to learn more on Machine-Learning and Web-dev**
-* **My current domain of Research is Medical Image Processing and I love to learn about anything.
+* **My current domain of Research is Medical Image Processing and I love to learn about anything (AI-ish).
 Please feel free to hit me up on linkedin**

 # Skills involve: